pricej18/Continual_Learning_Clinic/iTAML/README.md

 saliency maps.
 This folder contains the implementation for iTAML; the algorithm was implemented using PyTorch.

 ## Installation & Requirements
-This code was has been tested using `Python 3.6.8` on a CentOS operating system.
+This code was tested using `Python 3.6.8` on a CentOS operating system.

 ### Dependencies
 The following dependencies are required to run this code: